Your homelab AI,

 accessible from anywhere

-One command to tunnel your local Ollama, OpenClaw, vLLM, or any AI service to the internet.
+One command to tunnel your local Ollama, OpenClaw, vLLM, or any AI service to the internet - or SSH, Docker, and Jupyter over raw TCP.
 Run multiple tunnels in parallel, each with its own public URL.
 Authenticated, private, and ready in seconds.

 Built for the self-hosted AI community.